entjos/academic-kickstart/content/home/experience.md

   location = "Stockholm, Sweden" date_start = "2020-09-21"
   data_end = ""
   description = """In my PhD project I study childbearing patterns in Hodgkin and non-Hodgkin lymphoma survivors.
-For these projects I use complex survival models to study differences in childbearing rates between lymphoma survivors and the general population."""
+For these projects I use complex survival models to study differences in childbearing rates between lymphoma survivors and the general population.
+Within these projects I also contribue to methods development in the areas of competing risks and recurrent events."""

 [[experience]]
   title = "Research Assistant Intern"